kanishka-linux/reminiscence/README.md

         1. virtualenv

-        2. wkhtmltopdf (for html to pdf/png conversion)
+        2. ~wkhtmltopdf (for html to pdf/png conversion)~ deprecated from v4.0+ due to security vulnerability.

+            * [hlspy](https://github.com/kanishka-linux/hlspy) is now default headless browser which is based on QTWebEngine.

         3. redis-server (optional)